UMAprotocol/UMIPs/UMIPs/umip-93.md

 ### Cost:
 To construct these price feeds, there are two options: get the price of UMA agaisnt one of these currencies, or get the price of UMA agaisnt USD and combine it with the price of USD against one of these currencies.

 Coingecko provides a free API for the price of UMA agaisnt one of these currencies, but it would mean to use a single source of data.
-Cryptowatch provides a free tier API for the price of UMA agaisnt USD.
+[Cryptowatch](https://cryptowat.ch/) provides a free tier API for the price of UMA agaisnt USD.

 While Forex data are free through open centralized exchange, brokers, and other sources APIs, the most reliable are paid.
 We propose to use TraderMade's APIs whose pricing is accessible on their website.
-TraderMade has also a Free Tier which can be used by the voters and would be sufficient to provide the price of a certain asset.
+[TraderMade](https://tradermade.com/market-data/forex-api#pricing) has also a Free Tier which can be used by the voters and would be sufficient to provide the price of a certain asset.
+The non-free tier is also affordable, and starts at 30 pounds per month.

 ### Opportunity:
-Synthetic tokens that track fiat currencies such as EUR could be used both for speculations and hedging, but we see a bigger opportunity for using them as building blocks for helping other DeFi protocols and dApp addressing the global market.
+Synthetic tokens that track fiat currencies such as EUR could be used both for speculations and hedging, but we see a bigger opportunity for using them as building blocks for helping other DeFi protocols and dApps addressing the global market.

 ## Technical Specification